CompileZero/JS-For-Humans/Basics/Basics.md

    4. And finally, what action(s) to take when “Create Account” button is clicked.

+> ### 🎐 Analogy
+>
+> If a web-page is compared to a human body:

+**HTML** is the skeletal system of the body. **CSS** is the muscles, skin, hair, (everything that makes the body attractive and not just a bunch bones stuck together.)
+Finally, **JavaScript** is the brain of the body.
+The skeletal system and muscles of the body may be amazing in themselves, but without the brain, they‘re of no use.
+The brain commands the body parts to function according to desired outcomes.

 ## 1.1.
 The definition:

 JavaScript® (often shortened to JS) is a lightweight, interpreted, or